 Supporting Body: Ceramica Francesco De Maio (technical partner)

 L’ARCHITETTURA DEGLI ALBERI

 L’ARCHITETTURA DEGLI ALBERI WAS A 20-YEAR LABOUR OF LOVE BY THE ARCHITECTS CESARE LEONARDI AND FRANCA STAGI.
-IN THEIR BEAUTIFULLY DETAILED LINE DRAWINGS OF TREES, THEY MAKE EXPLICIT THE LINK BETWEEN NATURE AND DESIGN.
+IN THEIR BEAUTIFULLY DETAILED LINE DRAWINGS OF TREES, THEY MADE EXPLICIT THE LINK BETWEEN NATURE AND DESIGN.

-The Italian installation explores the threads that connect humans to their natural environments, and how one architect’s awe in the face of nature led him to embark on an epic 20-year project to create a seminal design guide.
+The Italian installation explored the threads that connect humans to their natural environments, and how one architect’s awe in the face of nature led him to embark on an epic 20-year project to create a seminal design guide.
 While studying architecture in Florence in the early 1960s, Cesare Leonardi had been struck by the rich vegetation of the surrounding hills and the monumental trees in the city’s parks.

 “I felt a greater attraction than I did for the forms of architecture,” he later recalled.
 He quickly realised that landscape designers had few resources detailing the structural elements that they used most in their work: trees.
 The books that existed were usually of a botanical nature, and of little use for design purposes.